Runner Files: Zach Bitter - Orange Mud, LLC

 6. What do you love about the running community?

 “It's openness.
 Lots of sports expend a lot of energy hiding strategy and avoiding interaction with the competition.
-In running, and especially ultra-running, people hang out and share their strategies and experiences as well as get to know one another.”
+In running, and especially ultra-running, people hang out and share their strategies and experiences as well as get to know one another.
+This camaraderie is invaluable for an elite runner seeking to improve and find the best ultra running gear.”

 7. How did you first find out about Orange Mud?